RepLDM: Reprogramming Pretrained Latent Diffusion Models for High-Quality, High-Efficiency, High-Resolution Image Generation: Method

-\paragraph{Progressive HR denoising with pixel space upsampling.} Based on the above conclusion, we propose performing upsampling in the pixel space rather than latent space and utilize diffusion and denoising to refine the upsampled higher-resolution image.
-Specifically, the second stage consists of $n$ sub-stages to progressively upsample the training-resolution to target resolution, each corresponding to one upsampling operation.
-For $i$-th sub-stage, $i=1,\ldots,n$, we prepend an upsample and diffuse operation before the denoising process, which can be defined as:
+\paragraph{Progressive denoising with pixel space upsampling.} Based on the above conclusion, we propose performing upsampling in the pixel space rather than latent space and utilize diffusion and denoising to refine the upsampled higher-resolution image.
+Specifically, the second stage consists of $n$ sub-stages to progressively upsample the training resolution to target resolution, each corresponding to one upsampling operation.
+For $i$-th sub-stage, $i=1,\ldots,n$, we prepend an upsample and diffuse operation before the denoising process, which can be defined as: where $\mathcal{U}$ represents upsampling operation, $\bar{\alpha}_{T_i}$ is the noise schedule hyper-parameter of the $T_i$-th diffusion time step, and $\boldsymbol{z}_0^{(i-1)}$ is the output of the $(i-1)$-th sub-stage; we use $\boldsymbol{z}_0^{(0)}$ to denote the output from the first stage.
+Then, $\mathcal{F}$ is used to iteratively denoise $\boldsymbol{z}_{T_i}^{(i)}$ from time step $T_i$ to obtain $\boldsymbol{z}_0^{(i)}$.
+After completing all sub-stages, we obtain $z_0^{(n)}$, which is then decoded to produce the final output $\boldsymbol{x}^{(n)} = \mathcal{D}(\boldsymbol{z}_0^{(n)})$.